30 Office Christmas Party Ideas that Everyone Will Love

 9. Christmas bake-off

-A baking competition is the perfect excuse for everyone to indulge themselves on holiday treats.
+A baking competition is the perfect excuse for everyone to indulge in holiday treats.

-Get some contestants signed up and have them bake Christmas-themed sweets.
-Then, assemble a judging panel or have everyone at the office vote for their favourites.
+Get some contestants signed up, and have them bake Christmas-themed sweets.
+Then, assemble a judging panel or have everyone at the office vote for their favorites.

 And if you want to make your office bake-off even more special, this is a delicious way to also raise money for charity.